cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/known-issues.md

 pcx_content_type: concept
 weight: 7
 meta:
-  description: Explore the known issues associated with Workers Vitest integration.
+  description: Explore the known issues associated with the Workers Vitest integration.
 ---

 # Known issues

 The Workers Vitest pool is currently in open beta.
-The following is issues Cloudflare is aware of and fixing:
+The following are issues Cloudflare is aware of and fixing:

 - Dynamic `import()` statements do not work inside `export default { ... }` handlers when writing integration tests with `SELF`, or inside Durable Object event handlers.
 You must use static `import` statements in the global scope.